Resources

 Is ranking context the same as a public leaderboard?

-No. PB Pathway is designed around private parent context and does not create public child leaderboards.
+No. PB Pathway is designed around private progress context and does not create public swimmer leaderboards.

 Can rankings be official or live in PB Pathway?